davidlaur901-ai/week4-ai-assignment/README.md

 # week4-ai-assignment

-David laur
+# David laur

-DATA
+# DATA

-data is a piece of information
+*data is a piece of information*

+# examples
-examples of data are measurement & words
+measurement & words

-DIFFERENCE BETWEEN structured data & unstructured data
+# DIFFERENCE BETWEEN *structured data & unstructured data*

-structured data is organised in a clear format usually in row's and columns while unstructured data is not organised in a fixed format
+structured data *is organised in a clear format usually in row's and columns while unstructured data is not organised in a fixed format*

-examples of structured data
+# EXAMPLES of structured data

-customer records
+-customer records
-Name  age country
+-Name  age country
-David  12 kenya
+-David  12 kenya
-chacha 29 American
+-chacha 29 American

-examples of unstructured data
+# EXAMPLES of unstructured data
-photos
-videos
+-photos
+-videos

-SCHEMA
+# SCHEMA

-a structure that defines how data is organised in a database
+*is a structure that defines how data is organised in a database*

-examples of schema
+# EXAMPLE of schema

-STUDENT ID NAME AGE COUNTRY
+1.STUDENT ID NAME AGE COUNTRY
-38059205  Laur  19  Uganda
+2.38059205  Laur  19  Uganda
-35068205  Kevin 25  Tanzania
+3.35068205  Kevin 25  Tanzania